Q-Switch Laser Treatment

 With any type of medical or cosmetic procedure, it’s always important to do your research and ensure that the equipment that might be used is of the highest quality.
 It is particularly important with laser tattoo removal, as you may just assume that all lasers are the same, and the treatment will be standard between one clinic and another.

 Unfortunately, not all lasers are the same, and cheaper, less well-made lasers can actually burn your skin during a laser tattoo removal session, even having the potential to cause scarring once the sessions are over.
 These type of low-quality lasers can sell for as little as $2000 in Australia – in comparison to the high end European built medical lasers that can start at around $100,000 – making it easy for lower end beauty clinics and other operators to afford them, and offer laser tattoo removal as an ‘on the side’ treatment.

 You should always be wary if the clinic advertises their tattoo removal service as using simply a ‘Q-Switched Laser’ without giving more details about the type of model it is, as they are likely either to be using an inferior machine or not be experienced enough to know the difference between them.

 The tattoo removal laser that is used by Fade to Blank is the Quanta Q-Plus C. Manufactured in Europe, this medical-grade laser is the only true 3 wavelength Q-switch laser in the world.
 The Quanta Q-Plus C sets a new standard in multi-coloured tattoo removal.
 It actually has two Q-switched lasers in one machine, an Nd:YAG, and a ruby.

 These two lasers generate 3 wavelengths:

-- The Nd:YAG laser operating at 1064nm – a near invisible (infrared) light – targets blacks, black-blues and dark greens.
+- The Nd:YAG laser operating at 1064nm – a nearly invisible (infrared) light – targets blacks, black-blues, and dark greens.